fastify/fastify/CONTRIBUTING.md

 2. Choose which team to join *(more than one is ok!)* based on how you want to help.
 3. Open a pull request to [`fastify/fastify:master`](https://github.com/fastify/fastify/pulls) that adds your name, username, and email to the team you have choosen in the [README.md](./README.md) and [package.json](./package.json) *(if you are part of the core team)* files.
 The members lists are sorted alphabetically; make sure to add your name in the proper order.
 4. Open a pull request to [`fastify/website:master`](https://github.com/fastify/website/pulls) adding yourself to the [team.yml](https://github.com/fastify/website/blob/master/src/website/data/team.yml) file.
 This list is also sorted alphabetically so make sure to add your name in the proper order.
 Use your GitHub profile icon for the `picture:` field.
 5. The person that does the onboarding must add you to the [npm org](https://www.npmjs.com/org/fastify), so that you can help maintaining the official plugins.

+### Offboarding Collaborators

+We are thankful to you and we are really glad to have worked with you.
+We'll be really happy to see you here again if you want to come back, but for now the person that did the onboarding must:
+1. Ask the collaborator if they want to stay or not.
+1. If the collaborator can't work with us anymore, they should:
+  1. Open a pull request to [`fastify/fastify:master`](https://github.com/fastify/fastify/pulls) and move themselves in the *Past Collaborators* section.
+  2. Open a pull request to [`fastify/website:master`](https://github.com/fastify/website/pulls) and move themselves in the *Past Collaborators* section in the [team.yml](https://github.com/fastify/website/blob/master/src/website/data/team.yml) file.

+The person that did the onboarding must:
+1. If the collaborator doesn't reply to the ping in reasonable time, open the pull requests described above.
+2. Remove the collaborator from the Fastify teams on GitHub.
+3. Remove the collaborator from the [npm org](https://www.npmjs.com/org/fastify).
+4. Remove the collaborator from the Azure team.
 -----------------------------------------

 <a id="developers-certificate-of-origin"></a>